JMMalm/WorkoutTrackerApp/README.md

 * .NET 4.5
 * C# 5.0

-Note that there currently isn't much in the source code that would prohibit using a slightly older (or newer) version of .NET, C#, or SQL Server.
+Note that there currently isn't much in the source code that would prohibit using a different version of .NET, C#, or SQL Server.

 ## Local Setup
 1. Download the source code.